-Cincinnati State is a member of the Academic Quality Improvement Project (AQIP) of the Higher Learning Commission, North Central Association of College and Schools.
-Under the auspices of the AQIP, and in congruence with the College mission statement, Cincinnati State has established the following criteria for assessing the general educational outcomes of Cincinnati State graduates.
+Cincinnati State is a member of the Academic Quality Improvement Project (AQIP) of the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education (230 South LaSalle Street, Suite 7-500, Chicago, IL 60604, phone 800-621-7440).

+Under the auspices of the Higher Learning Commission, and in congruence with the College mission statement, Cincinnati State has established the following criteria for assessing the general educational outcomes of Cincinnati State graduates.